How to Remove Old Pet Stains From the Carpet. (The Really Stubborn Ones…)

 Skout’s Honor with BioKore™ goes to work fast to breakdown and separate stains from the carpet fibers on contact.
 However, some customers were asking for special assistance with really stubborn old stains.
 What we are seeing is not that the product didn’t work, but that blotting alone wasn't enough to pull the newly dissolved stain and product out of the carpet.

 What do you do when blotting simply isn’t enough?
 You call in the big guns!
 Time to breakout some water and a wet/dry vacuum.
 If you followed the directions and saturated the stain, along with the recommended perimeter, then that stain is done, gone, finished.
-The active ingredients in Skout’s Honor Stain & Odor or Urine Remover have a strangle hold on that stain and are not letting go!
+The active ingredients in Skout’s Honor cleaners have a strangle hold on that stain and are not letting go!
 Now it is time to go ballistic on its keister and help it get the heck out of your carpet.
 So here is a little how-to for those worst case scenario stains.

 How to Saturate and Destroy the Pet Poop and Urine Stains

-Step 1: Saturate the area with Skout’s Honor Stain & Odor or Urine Remover.
-(The latter is optimized for carpet, but either will do the trick) Make sure to follow instructions.
+Step 1: Saturate the area with a Skout’s Honor cleaner.
+(The Pet Stain Carpet Cleaning Kit is optimized for carpet, but any will do the trick) Make sure to follow instructions.
 (If you have already done this, skip to Step 2.)

 Step 2: Re-saturate the area with water.
 Get it wet!
 The goal is to give the active ingredients in Skout’s Honor something to hold onto for the trip out of the carpet.
 You can’t use too much, but no need to flood the house.